tarcinapp/entity-persistence-gateway/readme.md

 }
 ```

 In this scenario, the request body is validated against the specified JSON schema.
 Since the "author" field is expected to be an integer according to the schema, an error response is generated when a string is provided.
+For PATCH requests, only the given root properties are validated agains the schema no matter what field defined as required in the root level.

 ## Enabling Disabling Routes
 You can configure application to disable certain routes by it's name.
 This way, application can be configured to return `405 Method Not Allowed` for the specified routes.